-NAFLD is when fat builds in your liver, making it harder and harder for your liver to work properly.
-Sadly, 30-40% of Americans now have NAFLD[*], and vegetable oils rich in omega-6 fatty acids are one of the main contributors[*].
+NAFLD is when fat builds in your liver, making it harder for your liver to work properly.
+Sadly, 30-40% of Americans have NAFLD[*], and vegetable oils rich in omega-6 fatty acids are thought to be one of the main contributors[*].

 Supplementing with omega 3s may mitigate liver damage by balancing out the O6:O3 ratio[*], but your best bet is to avoid vegetable oils to keep your liver from having to process all those omega-6s in the first place.

 The good news is that you have plenty of healthy fat options to replace corn oil.
-Here’s how you can avoid corn oil and eat the best fats possible instead:
+Here’s how you can make healthier choices:

 Corn oil is cheap and widely available, so a lot of packaged food companies use it whenever they can.
-When you buy something at the store, make sure the label is free of corn oil, soybean oil, etc.
+When you buy something at the store, make sure you read the label to avoid this ingredient.

-If there’s one thing you take away from this article, it should be this: never cook with high-PUFA vegetable oils.
+If there’s one thing to take away from this article, it should be this: Never cook with high-PUFA vegetable oils.

 Instead, use heat-stable cooking oils that are rich in MUFAs (monounsaturated fatty acids) and SFAs (saturated fatty acids).
 Butter, avocado oil, red palm oil, lard, and tallow are all good high-heat cooking options.
 You’ll avoid those oxidized lipids, and your heart will thank you.

 If you’re on a high-fat diet like a ketogenic diet, you want to make sure you’re getting the best fats possible.
 Vegetable oils do not qualify.

-Avoid corn and vegetable oils as often as you can.
+Avoid these oils as often as you can.
 Choose healthy, monounsaturated and saturated fats instead, and eat plenty of them.
 When you do eat less stable fats, make sure they’re in the form of healthy omega-3 fatty acids.
-Your body and brain.
+Your body and brain will thank you.